3 Financial Mistakes You’re Making In Your Business

 The best part about starting a business is that you don't need much to get started.
 Most industries you want to get into will most likely have a low barrier to entry.
-If you want to make t-shirts, all you need are some designs and you can find a third party manufacture that can print your designs on a slew of t-shirts.
+If you want to make t-shirts, all you need are some designs and you can find a third party manufacturer that can print your designs on a slew of t-shirts.
 In this process, your only focus is creating the design and spending a few dollars to bring it to reality.
-A simple idea, like t-shirts, doesn't have much barrier to entry - like most business ideas you'll most likely pursue.
+A simple idea, like t-shirts, doesn't have many barriers to entry - like most business ideas you'll most likely pursue.

 Getting started is a mindset thing - where you have to push yourself to want it.
 Growing a business is another thing.
 It requires discipline, research, and many times patience.
 Growing a business can be difficult and many new businesses fail within the first year.
-The biggest reason for failures are tied to financial growth - the mismanagement of money.
+The biggest reason for failures is tied to financial growth - the mismanagement of money.
 Let’s take a look at the three biggest financial mistakes entrepreneurs make in their businesses —and how you can start fixing each one today.